Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Introduction

 A growing interest in relativistic aspects of quantum entanglement (see \cite{RQIREVIEW} for a review) is reflected in many works that appeared at the turn of the $21^{st}$ century.
 Relativistic quantum information sets out to answer, amongst other questions, how quantum information processing is affected by relativistic motion both in inertial and non-inertial frames \cite{FRIIS}.
-Friis, Bertlmann, Huber and Hiesmayr \cite{BERTLMANN} studied a composite momentum-spin state with two half-spin particles, initially entangled in spin and momentum spaces separately but globally factorized in an unboosted frame.
-They found that, for their particular state, Lorentz boosts expressed through Wigner rotations, change the entanglement content as different partitions of the four qubits are considered by different inertial observers.
-Specifically, whilst two particle entanglement corresponding to Alice and Bob subsystems remain invariant, other partitions are affected by the Wigner rotation on the spin variables leading to observer dependent entanglement between spin and momentum degrees of freedom.
-As for the Lorentz frame dependence of Bell inequality violations, it has been argued whilst the degree of violation can decrease as the rapidity increases \cite{AHN}, the maximal violation can be recovered through the choice of specific directions by any inertial observer \cite{BERTLMANN}.
-Besides the obvious conceptual interest, studies of relativistic aspects of quantum information is motivated by using relativistic effects to enhance current quantum technologies through new relativistic quantum protocols \cite{RQIIF}.
-For instance, in \cite{HU} two moving point-like Unruh-DeWitt like detectors prepared in a separable state and coupled to quantum fields have been considered.
-Under specific arrangements, quantum entanglement between the detectors was created by the quantum field.
-In contrast, in strong coupling or acceleration regime, the vacuum fluctuations have a deleterious effect on entanglement between the detectors.
-Non-inertial effects on entanglement generation are also relevant as precision measurements in cosmology \cite{GW} and the technology involving photonic interferometric devices \cite{PID} progress.
+In Ref. \cite{BERTLMANN}, an entanglement measure between different partitions of a composite momentum-spin state with two half-spin particles was studied in regard to Lorentz boosts.
+Also, Lorentz frame dependence of Bell inequalities as a function of rapidities \cite{AHN}, as well as on specific choices of boost directions \cite{BERTLMANN} have been investigated.
+Relativistic aspects of quantum information is motivated by the possibility to exploit relativistic effects to enhance current quantum technologies through new relativistic quantum protocols \cite{RQIIF}.
+Non-inertial effects on entanglement generation are relevant to precision measurements in cosmology \cite{GW} and the technology involving photonic interferometric devices \cite{PID}.
+Entanglement generation throughout particle production in expanding spacetimes \cite{BALL} and the deleterious effect of acceleration on entanglement of quantum field modes inside cavities \cite{ALICE}, \cite{LOUKO} have also been theoretically studied.

-As for cosmological applications, spacetime expansion leads to quantum correlations developed by particle creation which may encode information on the underlying cosmic history.
-Entanglement encoded in the von Neumann entropy considered as an entanglement measure for quantum fields in expanding spacetimes was studied in \cite{BALL}.
-Morever, for the case of bosonic modes entangled in different frames with relative acceleration, it was shown that the state’s distillable entanglement vanishes as a consequence of the Unruh effect \cite{ALICE}, whereas for fermionic modes there exists a residual entanglement which has been proved beyond single mode approximation \cite{LOUKO}.